 Write an accurate description of your listing & amenities

-- Write an intro using descriptive words about the property, what makes it unique, and end with a call to action.
+- Write an intro using descriptive words about the property, and what makes it unique, and end with a call to action.

-- Try to identify the common questions a guest can ask and include them in your description (“Q&A “section) such as “what’s the check-in time”
+- Try to identify the common questions a guest can ask and include them in your description (“Q&A “section) such as “What’s the check-in time”

 - Include extra services you provide: airport pick up, shuttle service, and house rules outlining safety precautions & what guests can have access to

 - Create your listing in multiple languages, more preferably have someone with a good understanding of the language translate for you

 After you buy a property in Bali, managing a rental property yourself is definitely doable, it just requires extra effort, time, and money.

 First, you need to have a strategy to allocate your budget for property management such as maintenance & repair costs, taxes, take into account seasonality, and onsite staff costs if you’re hiring.
 You then have to deal with guests directly and establish good relationships to maintain a good rating, so others are interested in your place.

 It’s a good thing to keep in mind some of the vital stats to ensure you’re receiving high returns.

 One of the major ones is occupancy rate, or the proportion of rooms that are occupied on any given night, and with good cause.
 The occupancy rate of your hotel is a sign of the profitability of your enterprise.
 Another one is the average daily rate is used to calculate how much money a hotel typically makes from each booked guest room each day.
 You can determine the average daily rate (ADR) for your property and see the rate that applies to all booked rooms.